The Bad Luck Myth About Opal

-Another possible reason opals were promoted as bad luck by diamond traders is that the gemstone is softer than a diamond - around 6 versus 10 on Mohs scale of mineral hardness.
-As such, opals sometimes crack if a great amount of heat or pressure is applied, making them tricky for some jewellers to work with.
+Another possible reason opals were promoted as bad luck by diamond traders is that the gemstone is softer than a diamond - around 6 versus diamond's 10 on Mohs scale of mineral hardness.

-Australian opal has become increasingly popular and increased in value over the past decade, and is often the gemstone of choice by leading jewellery designers like jeweller to the stars Irene Neuwirth.
+Australian opal has become increasingly popular and increased in value over the past decade, and is often the gemstone of choice by leading jewellery designers to the stars.

-Recent news articles have also shown that there is a veritable fortune to make in mining opal as demand booms, and new rushes are highly sought after for those with their eyes on the glittering prize.
+Recent global interest in opal has also shown that there is a veritable fortune to make in mining opal as demand has boomed, and new rushes are highly sought after for those with their eyes on the glittering prize.

 So, in reality, the story that opal causes bad luck is now nothing more than an old-fashioned urban myth.
 But we hope with all the information you’ve just read you're now well-armed with a response the next time someone says they are.

-Be sure to tell anyone who doubts opal's beauty and popularity just how the poor gemstone has been unfairly treated over the years, and how its brightness, vivid colour, mystery and good luck attributes have continued to shine through, making it one of the most popular coloured gemstones today.
+Be sure to tell anyone who doubts opal's beauty and popularity just how this gemstone has been unfairly treated over the years, and how its brightness, vivid colour, eternal mystery and good luck attributes have continued to shine through, making it one of the most popular coloured gemstones today.